jjzazuet/aws-cheatsheets/DVA-C01-x-ray.md

 - Metadata is similar to annotations, but these are not indexed.
   - Is captured automatically for SQL databases, DynamoDB, SQS and SNS.

+## Namespaces

+- Container for metrics.
+- No default namespace.
+Can be specified when creating a metric.
+- Exmaple:
+  - `AWS/service`
+  - `AWS/EC2`

+## API Calls

+- `GetTraceSummaries`
+- `BatchGetTraces`
+- `GetGroup` - group resource details.

+## Useful headers

+- `X-Forwarded-For` - gets the source client IP.

 ## Integration

 - Four ways to integrate: